blockfrost/blockfrost.dev/docs/overview/plans-and-billing.md

 ## Plans

-Our offering is comprised of 4 plans at the moment, starting with the `FREE` plan, which will be free forever, up to `ENTERPRISE` which can be purchased by [contacting our support](/docs/support).
+Our offering is comprised of 4 plans at the moment, starting with the *STARTER* plan, which will be free forever, up to *ENTERPRISE* which can be purchased by [contacting our support](/docs/support).

 :::tip
 The higher the plan the more features, projects, higher request per day and storage capabilities.
 :::

-Some capabilities, such as Premium Submit (`DEVELOPER` and `ENTERPRISE`) and Whitelisting/Custom rate limiting (`ENTERPRISE`) are only available in higher tiers.
+Some capabilities, such as Premium Submit (*DEVELOPER* and *ENTERPRISE*) and Whitelisting/Custom rate limiting (*ENTERPRISE*) are only available in higher tiers.

 ![Blockfrost.io plans](/img/frontend_plans.png)

 ### Upgrading plan

 You have to be logged in order to perform the upgrade.
-You can upgrade your plan any time through clicking on you current plan name in the [dashboard](https://blockfrost.io/dashboard) or directly through [here](https://blockfrost.io/dashboard/plans) and then clicking `Upgrade plan`.
+You can upgrade your plan any time through clicking on you current plan name in the [dashboard](https://blockfrost.io/dashboard) or directly through [here](https://blockfrost.io/dashboard/plans) and then clicking **Upgrade plan**.

 :::tip
 If you wish to upgrade to Enterprise plan, please [contact our support](/docs/support#contacting-support).